cookies-xor-cream/HugoTest/content/posts/poetry/testing/if_you_can_see_us_watch_him.md

 date: 2023-03-03
 ---

-"Why are you staying the night?
+*"Why are you staying the night?*
 What's the reason, and what're the ends?"

-"I don't want to be with you, any more than you do, But I made a promise that I intend to keep, and I made it to your friends".
+"I don't want to be with you, any more than you do, But I made a promise I intend to keep, and I made it to your friends".

-"Funny, how they think you're the only person who can help, And we both think you're the last one to think of or to text".
+*"Funny, how they think you're the only person who can help,* *And we both think you're the last one to think of or to text".*

 "You haven't said a word the past two sleeps,
-What's it that had caught you and had dug you down so deep?".
+What's it that had caught you and has dug you down so deep?".

-"I never thought that I could miss someone I never knew, But it hurts harder than you would know, god you don't have a clue".
+*"I never thought that I could miss someone I never knew,* *But it hurts harder than you would know, god you wouldn't have a clue".*

-"Move on Am, the past's not something that needs to cling, Just think of this as a cut-short love, a simple 9 month fling".
+"Move on Am, the past's not something that needs to cling, Just think of this as a cut-short love, a simple nine month fling".

 She slapped me.
 And then she laughed,
-She hadn't smiled for days,
+she hadn't smiled for days.
-And hadn't steadied her
+She hadn't steadied her
-Tremor-riddled hands.
+tremor-riddled hands.

-"Don't speak like that, like you feel it as I can do, This is something that lives, and breathes, outside of And entirely separately from you".
+*"Don't speak like that, like you feel it as I can do,* *This is something that lives, and breathes, outside of* *And entirely separately from you".*

 I did my job.
-We realised why I was here and not someone else:
+We realised why I was here and not somebody else.
-It wasn't how close we were (we weren't).
+It wasn't how close we were *(we weren't).*
-It wasn't how we felt (we didn't).
+It wasn't how we felt *(we didn't).*
-It wasn't that she could use comforting (she didn't).
+It wasn't that she could use comforting *(she didn't).*

 I was just the only person,
-With such bad comedic mistiming,
-To sneak in such a sarcastic joke,
-Amidst all the (justified) whining.
+with such bad comedic mistiming, to sneak in such a sarcastic joke, amidst all the (justified) whining.

-She hated beating around the bush,
+She hated beating around the bush, and the egg-shell-floor tiptoes, the constant wondering of where, the subject matter comes and goes.
-And the egg-shell floor tiptoes,
-The constant wondering of how,
-The subject matter comes and goes.

 She needed someone,
-Who wouldn't treat her like glass,
-Who knew her well enough,
-To know that she needed to laugh.
+who wouldn't treat her like glass, who knew her well enough, to know that all she needed was to laugh.